akoranne/configserver/README.md

 # Config Service

-This project shows example of the oss config service.
+This project shows example of the standalone config server..

 The "@EnableConfigServer" annotation in the main class, enables this service to be a config server.
 It will read all the properties from the config repo, identified by `spring.cloud.config.server.git.uri` in `application.yml` file.